OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 The theme for the festival is: Enriching the Human Spirit Through Film.
 Films and videos on all subjects in any genre are welcome.

-If Online Screeners are not used, entries must include TWO (2) DVD or Blu-Ray preview copies, submitted prior to the entry deadline, along with a completed entry on Withoutabox and payment for the appropriate entry fee: credit card (online), check or money order.
+Entries must be submitted prior to the entry deadline, along with payment for the appropriate entry fee: credit card (online), check or money order.

 For student-produced work, a copy of a current student ID, or evidence of work having been completed while entrant was a student, must be included with the application.